PipelineAI/pipeline/README.md

 ## Start the Model Server
 ```
-pipeline predict-server-start --model-type=tensorflow --model-name=mnist --model-tag=v1 --memory-limit=2G
+pipeline predict-server-start --model-type=tensorflow --model-name=mnist --model-tag=a --memory-limit=2G
 ```
 Notes:
 * If you see `port is already allocated` or `already in use by container`, you already have a container running.
 List and remove any conflicting containers.
-For example, `docker ps` and/or `docker rm -f train-tfserving-tensorflow-mnist-v1`.
+For example, `docker ps` and/or `docker rm -f train-tfserving-tensorflow-mnist-a`.

 ## Inspect `pipeline_predict.py`
 _Note:  Only the `predict()` method is required.
 Everything else is optional._